bkazi/react-layout-transition/README.md

 ```

 You can find the code for the above demos in the example directory

-## Usage

-`npm install --save react-layout-transition`

-This currently requires babel transpilation as the library does not ship any processed code for now

 Please do report any bugs you encounter and point to me any examples and use cases that could be used to improve this